Ypertex/blog/content/articles/test-your-way-to-success/index.md

 * The transportation for your commute will function properly
 * There will be the usual opportunities to get food and drinks throughout the day

-Simply assuming these things—rather than verifying them one by one each and every day—successfully gets you through your workday routine most of the time.
-Sometimes of course, things don't work as assumed and your typical routine gets messed up.
-Generally though, relying on such basic assumptions has an extremely positive cost-value ratio: You can run on autopilot for the little things and have **more brain power left for the important stuff in your life**.
+Simply assuming these things—rather than verifying them one by one each day—successfully gets you through your workday routine most of the time.
+Sometimes, of course, things don't work as assumed and your typical routine gets messed up.
+Generally though, relying on such basic assumptions has an extremely positive cost-value ratio: You can run on autopilot for the little things and have **more brainpower left for the important stuff in your life**.

 {{<figure src="c3961fff-c70b-486e-b791-10b5b2376a75">}}Assumptions work like an autopilot that lets you focus on the important stuff{{</figure>}}

 ## ... or Detrimental

 The more experience we have with a subject, the more assumptions we are ready to take in this matter.
-It's our experience that helps us take the right assumptions most of the time.
+It's our experience that helps us make the right assumptions most of the time.
 On the other hand, if we have no clue about something, we are more careful and hold back with assumptions.

 Unfortunately, there is **one area where we all continuously fall into the trap of believing that we're experts—while we're definitively not**: